 The Ascot Volunteer Bureau (AVB) was opened on May 8th, 1981.
 It was started by Anne Butler-Smith, employed by Bracknell Council to kickstart voluntary organisations in the area.
 It was perceived that there was a need to provide assistance to the older residents of Ascot, North Ascot, South Ascot, Sunninghill and Sunningdale, primarily – though not exclusively – providing transport to medical appointments at a GP surgery, hospital, dentist, physiotherapist, chiropodist, et cetera where individuals, for one reason or another, were unable to get to their appointments.
 Other assistance that was provided in the early years of its existence included help with filling in forms, gardening and sewing.

 June Martin, a retired pharmacist and resident of Sunningdale, was involved from the beginning, becoming chairman in 1983.
 This was far from being her only contribution to voluntary work.
-She was chairwoman of the Ascot Day Centre for the elderly (now President for life), was involved with a carers’ support group, and co-chaired a local development group for Windsor & Maidenhead Social Services plus a carers’ forum for Bracknell Forest Council.
+She was chairwoman of the Ascot Day Centre for the elderly (subsequently President for life), was involved with a carers’ support group, and co-chaired a local development group for Windsor & Maidenhead Social Services plus a carers’ forum for Bracknell Forest Council.
 In the year 2000 June was eventually awarded an MBE (Member of the British Empire) for her voluntary work.

 Margot Carpenter joined the AVB in 1984.
 She and Sydney Hurley, acting in joint capacities, took over from Joyce Pemberton, the original Coordinator.
 Margot eventually became the sole Coordinator several years later.